keneji404/Simple-AI-Username-Generator/README.md

 1. Get your API key [here](https://ai.google.dev/gemini-api/docs/api-key) from Google.
 2. Copy and paste your API key in the Username Generator (You can also save your API key for your convenience).
-3. Now you can generating.
+3. Now you can start generating.

 ---